-We’ll define it.
-Explain it.
-Demystify it.
-Help you understand when to do it and for how long.
+We’ll help you understand when to do which and for how long.

 By definition, quarantine is a place or a period of time where people who have been exposed to an infectious or contagious disease avoid physical contact with others.
 Quarantine also can apply to people who might have been exposed, or to travelers arriving from another location.